World hunger is worsening at an unprecedented rate. The number of people suffering from chronic hunger worldwide has climbed to 783 million as of 2022

 5. What can I do to help?

 World hunger can seem like one of those insurmountable problems, too big for any of us to fix.
-But by making changes in our own lives – at home, at work, in our communities – we too can contribute to finding world hunger solutions.
-Together, we can build a world where meals are shared, everyone has a seat at the table and there is always enough food to go around.
+By making changes in our own lives – at home, at work, in our communities – we too can contribute to finding world hunger solutions.
+Together, we can build a world where meals are shared, everyone has a fair serving and there is always enough food to go around.

 Shop and eat local